 - Purchased a large sheet of cutting board material and using my table saw I cut it to perfectly fit the top shelf under my stove.

 Step 4: Finishing

 I much prefer woodworking to wood finishing, but it’s an important part of the process.
 My camp kitchen received a couple of coats of Minwax stain and three coats of outdoor quality polyurethane sealer.
-Be sure to lightly sand with a fine grit sandpaper in between each coat of sealer.
+Be sure to lightly sand with fine-grit sandpaper in between each coat of sealer.
 The stain and sealer really bring out the detail in the wood grain and it will protect it from the elements.

 After the wood was finished, I added piano hinges and supports for the lid and the front of the box.
-I added latches on the front and finished the piece with heavy duty handles on the side.
+I added latches on the front and finished the piece with heavy-duty handles on the side.

 Step 5: Equipping your Camp Kitchen

 One of the really fun parts of completing your camp kitchen is equipping it.
 I have the following items in my camp kitchen: